- What will my day be like?

 If one of our Bears is hesitant about approaching a teacher there are a number of additional resources at his disposal to guide him toward a productive and helpful conversation.
 Advisors, grade level deans and learning specialists are eager to help boys learn how to handle these academic conversations as this will be a skill the boys will utilize in college and beyond.

 Lunch tables are assigned and change every month, with one teacher at each table.
-Once a week, there is free seating, and you may sit wherever you want.
+Twice a week, there is free seating, and you may sit wherever you want.
 Sixth, seventh and eighth graders eat lunch together at 11:40 a.m.
 Lunch is included in the cost of tuition.
-Our provider, SAGE Dining, offers four different hot meal stations each day, as well as salad, soup, cereal, yogurt and fresh fruit.
+Our provider, SAGE Dining, offers three different hot meal stations each day, as well as salad, soup and fresh fruit.
 Dessert is usually served once a week on Friday.

 In addition to daily recess, every Middle School boy plays sports from 2:30–3:40 p.m. each day.
 You can choose from several interscholastic options each season or play intramurals, which include a variety of sports and games.
 Our 13 interscholastic options are listed below.

-- Fall: Cross country, football, soccer, water polo
+- Fall: Cross country, football (tackle and flag), soccer, water polo

 - Winter: Basketball, ice hockey, swimming, wrestling